diegogarciahuerta/tk-clarisse/README.md

 (I've also included a hook that allows to take a thumbnail of clarisse window, useful for configuring tk-multi-snapshot for example.)

-This engine has been tested in Windows using Clarisse iFX version 3.6.
+This engine has been tested in Windows using Clarisse iFX version 3.6, and Clarisse iFX version 4.0 Learning Edition (just released at the time of writting)

 ## Engine Installation